-(1) The length of each structure is measured along its centerline at midheight between the line of the inboard face of the framing on one end to the line of the inboard face of the framing on the other end.
+(1) Measure the length of each structure along its centerline at mid-height to the line of the normal frames.
 (See §69.123, figure 11.)

 (2) Divide the length under paragraph (b)(1) of this section into an even number of equal parts most nearly equal to those into which the tonnage length is divided under §69.109.